mohlcyber/McAfee-MVISION-EDR-Integrations/activity-feeds/README.md

 This is a script to consume activity feeds from MVISION EDR.
 The script contains various modules to ingest trace data into e.g. ServiceNow, TheHive, Syslog or Email.
+Further it provides an optional function to enrich the maGuid with EPO data like Hostname, Name, IP Address and assigned Tags.

 ## Prerequisites